Tony Avella: 2013 campaign for Queens Borough President

 On November 26, 2012, Avella announced he would enter the race for Queens Borough President.
 On August 14, 2013, he dropped out of the race.

-2021 campaign for City Council
+2021 campaign for City Council (and 2023 NYC Council Election)

 In August 2019, Avella registered a committee to run for the same New York City Council seat he held from 2002 to 2009.
 On June 23, 2021, Avella won the Democratic primary for the seat.
 As this was the first election to use ranked-choice voting in New York City, final results were not certified until July 20.
 Avella won 38.1% of the votes in the first round of voting and ended with 54.7% of the votes that continued into the fourth and final round.

 On November 2, 2021, Avella was defeated in the general election by Republican Vickie Paladino.
+Due to the 2020 Census, another New York City Council election cycle had to occur in 2023 because the council district lines were redrawn.
+Avella again lost to Paladino on Election Day 2023.